 I do't remember I saw exactly the same screenshot before.
 It must be something new.
 As I understand you booted in legacy BIOS mode, right?
 Do you have exactly the same behavior when booting installer and installed (updated via Web) system?
 Have you tried UEFI on this system?

-#7 Updated by Tony Scicchitano over 1 year ago
+#7 Updated by Tony Scicchitano about 2 years ago

 This result is from the 11.2-BETA2 ISO installer itself.
 I didn’t record it but I believe the same screen came up after upgrading via the web/GUI (11.1 installed using legacy BIOS mode).